aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 Noun phrases, which can be a combination of Nouns, Adjectives, and "with/as" clauses, and can support plurals, have a dual usage in SN: they can either be used as constructors to create new instances of a certain kind (with the "a/an" keyword) or to refer to already existing instances of such a kind (with the "the" keyword).

-The language also introduces the concept of "Naturalistic Iterators" and "Naturalistic Conditionals", this is accomplished with the use of reflection to refer to the instructions of the program themselves, for example by making such statements: "repeat the next 2 instructions until i > 10."
+The language also introduces the concept of "Naturalistic Iterators" and "Naturalistic Conditionals", this is accomplished with the use of reflection to refer to the instructions of the program themselves, for example by making such statements: `repeat the next 2 instructions until i > 10`.

 The compiler can produce Java Bytecode or even transpile snippets of code in the language to Scala.